awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. Choose **Finish** to close the installation wizard after you configure your data extraction agent\.

-### Configuring extraction agents<a name="agents.Installing.AgentSettings"></a>
+## Configuring extraction agents<a name="agents.Installing.AgentSettings"></a>

 Use the following procedure to configure extraction agents\.
 Repeat this procedure on each computer that has an extraction agent installed\.

 **To configure your extraction agent**

 1. Launch the configuration setup program:
-   + On Microsoft Windows, AWS SCT launches the configuration setup program automatically during the installation of a data extraction agent\.
+   + In Windows, AWS SCT launches the configuration setup program automatically during the installation of a data extraction agent\.

-     As needed, launch the setup program manually on Windows using the following command\.
+     As needed, you can launch the setup program manually\.
+To do so, run the `ConfigAgent.bat` file in Windows\.
+You can find this file in the folder where you installed the agent\.

-     ```
-     cd path/AWSSchemaConversionTool-Extractor.jar
-     java -jar AWSSchemaConversionTool-Extractor.jar -config
-     ```

-     In the preceding example, `path` is the path where you installed the AWS SCT data extraction agent\.
-   + On RHEL and Ubuntu, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.
+   + In RHEL and Ubuntu, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.

    The setup program prompts you for information\.
 For each prompt, a default value appears\.